Pedorthic Certificate Program

 A university level certificate is required to take either the ABC or BOC pedorthic certificate examination.
 In order to be awarded a program certificate, you must satisfactorily pass the program intermediary tests and quizzes, then pass the final exam with a minimum score of 70%.

-The tuition for the program is $3,200.00 plus a $500.00 materials fee which covers the cost of all your course materials on a tablet and laboratory materials/supplies.
+The tuition for the program is $3,200.00 plus a $500.00 materials fee which covers the cost of all your course materials and laboratory materials/supplies.

 To be eligible to take the ABC or BOC pedorthic exam, you must meet the following criteria: